 • that you keep adequate records to demonstrate your compliance.

-Tip: When hiring new employees who have an existing WWC card, you should validate their card on the WWC website to ensure it is current and let the WWC screening unit know the card holder is now working for you.
+Tip: When hiring new employees or volunteers who have an existing WWC card, you should validate their card on the WWC website to ensure it is current and then register the card holder online to let the WWC Screening Unit know they are now working for you.

 More information